We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 To make this drink look tropical, spend a little extra time getting your garnishes ready.
-Cut up a pineapple to get some fresh pineapple wedges.
-Pull off some pineapple leaves, and cut the outer skin to make pineapple strips.
+Cut up a pineapple to get some wedges.
+Pull off the leaves, and cut the outer skin to make strips.

 Find some pretty maraschino cherries with stems to give your glass some color.
 You can also use some shaved coconut.
-To make the drink look more tropical, pierce a pineapple wedge with a cocktail umbrella or use a bamboo pick to show off a cube of pineapple and some cherries.
+To make the drink look more tropical, pierce a wedge of this fruit with a cocktail umbrella or use a bamboo pick to show off a cube of pineapple and some cherries.

 Can I freeze a piña colada?

 Yes, it’s perfect for making this drink ahead of time.
-Just blend all your ingredients (pineapple chunks, pineapple juice, cream of coconut and crushed ice) in a blender.
+Just blend all your ingredients in a blender.